joelcarranza/drafts-ab-edit/README.md

 Basic Instructions:

-1. Backup your existing actions in Drafts from the prefernces menu
+1. From the Drafts iOS app, backup your existing actions using the appropriate button in Preferences menu.
-2. Run `drafts-ab-edit.py add ~/Dropbox/<file>.txt` to add the Dropbox Actions you want to create
+2. From your mac, Run `drafts-ab-edit.py add ~/Dropbox/<file>.txt` to add the Dropbox Actions you want to create
-3. Restore your actions from the Drafts iOS app
+3. From the Drafts iOS app, restore your actions from the Drafts iOS app

 # Usage